-From black sand beaches, to waterfalls to Kilauea (one of the most active volcanoes in the world), the Big Island is one of my favorite destinations and one I always like to return to.
+From black sand beaches to waterfalls to Kilauea (one of the most active volcanoes in the world), the Big Island is one of my favorite destinations and one I always like to return to.
+And camping on the Big Island is a great way to explore.

 The Campground also has cabins and tents available for rent.
 Make reservations in advance.